Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 The grand canonical takes into account the local compositional fluctuation and enables to predict the average value of the “property of interest” (PoI) for any composition and temperature.
 However, it requires the energy and PoI for all possible composition and configurations, which is impractical.

-Instead, 5PG requires the properties of many configurations which is randomly generated at each possible composition.
+Instead, **5PG** requires the PoI of many (not all, but feasibly large number of) configurations, which are randomly generated at each possible composition.

-The properties of a configuration can be calculated by DFT.
-If DFT data is enough, machine learning can be applied to efficiently calculate properties of a lot of configurations.
+The PoI of many configuration can be calculated by diverse ways such as

+1. all by DFT calculations
+2. by machine learning based on some DFT data, etc.

-No matter what programs are used, you can generate a data file consists of many rows and two columns,
+No matter what programs are used, the input data of 5PG consists of tmany rows and two columns,

 ::